• Skip to main content

 Instructions

-• To make the orange syrup, use a sharp knife to carefully split the vanilla bean down one side of its length to expose the seeds and open it up like a book.
-Add the split vanilla bean or one teaspoon of vanilla extract, sugar, one-half cup of water, orange zest, and orange juice to a small pan over medium heat.
+• To make the orange syrup, use a sharp knife to carefully split the vanilla bean down one side to expose the seeds and open it like a book.
+Add the split vanilla bean, or 1 teaspoon of vanilla extract or paste, sugar, ½ cup of water, orange zest, and orange juice to a small pan over medium heat.
 Bring this mixture to a boil and turn the heat to low.
-Simmer the mixture for about 15 minutes or until it has thickened to the consistency of light syrup.
+Simmer the mixture for about 15 minutes, or until it thickens to the consistency of light syrup.
 Remove the vanilla bean and set it aside to cool.

 • Place all of the fruit in a colander and rinse thoroughly under cold running water.
 Let it drain and pat dry with a paper towel.
 Slice or chop as directed.